NuffZetPand0ra/bridge-registration-creator-appscript/README.md

 - **One-Click Form Generation**: Create forms with all necessary fields for bridge tournament registration
 - **Spreadsheet Analysis**: Automatically generates specialized sheets for:
   - Player names with timestamps
   - DBF (Danish Bridge Federation) numbers
   - Automatic pair counting
 - **Template Support**: Use an existing Google Form as a template to maintain custom styling
+- **Danish Interface**: The application interface is entirely in Danish
 - **Mobile-Friendly Interface**: Clean, responsive design with Bootstrap 4
 - **Detailed Instructions**: Help modals for finding IDs and publishing guides